 The Texas A&M Transportation Institute discovered that the heavy traffic not only congested the roads, but also the vehicles using the roads weighed about 30% more than the Texas Department of Transportation anticipated.

 When the state doesn’t know where most of these loads will be located or how heavy the loads will be, they cannot allocate the right workers to prevent road degradation.
 They also need this information to work on road safety, like analyzing areas that have a high number of accidents and implementing measures to reduce them.

 Midland County has had fatal accidents along these roads.
 One crash resulted in five fatalities when a head-on collision occurred between a pickup truck and a tractor-trailer rig.
 The pickup truck, which had four oilfield workers, crossed the center line where it crashed with the tractor-trailer.
 The vehicles caught fire and the four occupants in the pickup truck as well as the tractor-trailer driver lost their lives.

 With such heavy traffic on the roads, one mistake could lead to multiple injuries or worse.
-Let’s take a look at what errors can cause truck accidents.
+When this happens, our Midland truck accident lawyers are here for you.

 There can be many reasons why an accident happens, which is why you’ll need an experienced truck accident lawyer to determine who was at fault.
 If the driver did something wrong, they may have made a mistake that could fall into the following categories:

 - Non-performance.
 A non-performance issue includes the driver falling asleep at the wheel, having a critical event like a heart attack or seizure, or being otherwise impaired and unable to operate the truck safely.

 - Performance.
 Performance issues cover the mistakes the driver can make, such as poorly controlling the truck.
 This can include overcompensating a turn or any other action that would exhibit their lack of control of the vehicle.